 Have no fear, the fourth printing is now available.
-The book has also been translated into French, Spanish, Italian, Portuguese, and Russian and Chinese versions are in the works.
+The book has also been translated into French, Spanish, Italian, Portuguese, Mandarin, and a Russian version is in the works.
 I have a few copies of the French, Italian, and Spanish versions, contact me if interested.
-You can purchase signed copies directly through this website, or unsigned copies may be purchased on Amazon.
-I’ll be happy to personalize it for you upon request.
+As of July, 2014, I am not selling the book directly until the revised edition is available.
+In the meantime, the book is available on Amazon.

 The book contains accurate and up to date information on digital Night Photography, photographing by moonlight, and light painting, and there is a chapter on film-based Night Photography with my own exposure and developing formulas that were developed over a period of twenty years.
 Unique to this book is the opening chapter which explores the long and storied history of Night Photography from Dagueurrotype to digital.

-In May, 2013, I signed a contract with Focal Press for a follow up book to be published in 2014.
+In May, 2013, I signed a contract with Focal Press for a follow up book to be published in March of 2015.
 The second book will have a much larger section on Light Painting, as well as sections on Milky way, Aurora Borealis, and Time Lapse at night photography.

 Praise for Night Photography-Finding Your Way In The Dark